-The Partnership has compiled recent statistics to inform our members of the city’s economic standing as we prepare for the first stage of reopening.
+The Partnership has compiled recent statistics to inform our members of the city’s economic standing as the city begins to recover from COVID-19.
 This information reflects both the challenges and the need for business leadership and renewed commitment to secure the city’s future.
-New York City will likely achieve the metrics required to reopen our economy in the next few weeks, the last region in the state to end the 11-week COVID-19 PAUSE.

 Note: Data are preliminary and subject to revision.
 County unemployment rates are non-seasonally adjusted, all other data is seasonally adjusted.